isisa-mafia/game/README.md

 # Mafia Game

-[Mafia Game](https://mafia-game.azurewebsites.net/) is a rudimentary implementation of the Mafia party game, using C#, SignalR and React.
+[Mafia Game](https://mafia-game.azurewebsites.net/) is a rudimentary implementation of the Mafia party game, using C#, SignalR and ReactJs.

 ## Requirements